taoshidev/ptncli/README.md

 - `--hotkey` - Hotkey name to use for staking
 - `--network` - Network to connect to (default: `finney`)
 - `--amount` - Amount of TAO to stake
-- `--stake-all` - Stake all available balance
-- `--all-hotkeys` - Stake to all hotkeys in the wallet
-- `--include-hotkeys` - List of hotkeys to include
-- `--exclude-hotkeys` - List of hotkeys to exclude
-- `--safe-staking` - Use safe staking with price tolerance
-- `--rate-tolerance` - Rate tolerance percentage (default: 0.05)
-- `--allow-partial-stake` - Allow partial stake if rate tolerance exceeded
-- `--era` - Blocks for transaction validity (default: 64)
-- `--json` - Output results in JSON format
-- `--prompt/--no-prompt` - Whether to prompt for confirmation

 #### List Stakes
 ```bash